-EIGRP supports MD5 authentication and (since IOS 15.x) SHA authentication, there is no plaintext authentication.
+EIGRP supports MD5 authentication and SHA authentication.
+There is no plaintext authentication.

 What does authentication offer us?

-- Your router will authenticate the source of each routing update packet that it will receive.
+• Your router will authenticate the source of each routing update packet it will receive.

-A potential hacker could be sitting on your network with a laptop running GNS3 / Dynamips, boot up a Cisco router and try the following things:
+A potential hacker could be sitting on your network with a laptop, booting up a virtual Cisco router and trying the following things:

-In order to configure EIGRP authentication we need to do the following:
+To configure EIGRP authentication, we need to do the following:

 Let’s use two routers and see if we can configure EIGRP MD5 authentication: